I show you how to cook a warm water lobster with common kitchen equipment.

 - 1 Tablespoon Vinegar

-- Place your live lobster into the freezer for 15-30 minutes to kill it.
+- Place your live lobster into the freezer for 15-30 minutes to put it to sleep.

 - Keep a large pot with water, salt and vinegar to boil.